Tomas-Bueno-Momcilovic/ontogsn_workbench/README.md

 #### >> Note for less technical users

-The current version of the interface is **not** easy to deploy or extend by users who are not comfortable with coding.
+The current version of the interface is **not yet** easy to deploy or extend for users who are not comfortable with coding.

 However, we may change this in the future, and will be happy to support less technical users (e.g., *assurance engineers*) who would nonetheless like to contribute in the meantime.
 If you fit that description, please reach out to me via `momcilovic [at] fortiss [dot] org`.